-On your road to becoming the ultimate culinary master chef, you will consider buying the mighty meat cleaver at some point.
-This massive splitter makes working through bones and meat feel like a breeze, and also claims versatility with fruits, vegetables and other ingredients.
+On your road to becoming the ultimate culinary master chef, you may consider buying the mighty meat cleaver at some point.
+This bulky splitter makes working through certain meats feel like a breeze, and also claims versatility with fruits, vegetables and other ingredients.

 Adding a meat cleaver to your knife collection is a wise call, as it will allow you to tackle hefty kitchen tasks with great ease.
 For making this cutlery decision easier, we have listed down some of the best cleaver knives that you can buy this New Year!